hojinYang/spotify_recSys_challenge_2018/readme.md

 and copy the tensor graph outputs(generated after running on title mode) to others.
 You don't have to train in title mode for all directories, as outputs are same.
 6. Run challenge mode for each directories.
-7. Run **merge_results.py** to merge results from different directories and generate .csv files.
+7. Run **merge_results.py** to merge results from different directories and to generate results.csv files.

 | directory | challenge category | firstN_range | input denoising | pretrain only	|
 |--------|--------|--------|--------|--------|